 Treatment options for Arteritis are limited and have known side effects.
 For example, steroids like prednisone are usually prescribed as a short term treatment option because side effects like loss of bone density, muscle weakness, increased appetite causing high blood pressure and obesity, insomnia, and interferes with the effectiveness of medications like antidepressants and vaccinations.

-Applying for Long Term Disability with Arteritis
+Applying for Long Term Disability Due to Arteritis

-Familiarize Yourself With Your Policy
+Understand Your Policy